SwissDataScienceCenter/renku/docs/user/reproducibility.rst

 Answering these questions in a reliable fashion is difficult.
-Renku provides the tools that substantially reduce the effort required on the part of the data scientist who wants to keep her work reproducible, reliable and robust.
+Renku provides the tools that substantially reduce the effort required on the part of the data scientists who wants to keep their work reproducible, reliable and robust.
 Here, we introduce the essential concepts underlying the design and implementation of Renku.